-Non-consolidated financial statements for the financial year ended 31 December 2014: Page reference
+Non-consolidated financial statements for the financial year ended 31 December 2014:

+2014: Page reference

 Statutory Auditors' Report 6-7

 Financial Statements:

 Statements of Financial Position 8-9

 Statements of Income 10

 Notes to the Financial Statements 11-15

+Non-consolidated financial statements for Glencore (Schweiz) AG

+The table below sets out the relevant page references for the financial statements for and the notes to the financial statements of Glencore (Schweiz) AG for the fiscal years ended 31 December 2015 and 31 December 2014, as set out in the respective annual reports.

-Non-consolidated financial statements for the financial year ended 31 December
+Non-consolidated financial statements for the financial year ended 31 December 2015: Page reference (references are to the PDF page numbers)

-2013: Page reference

-Statutory Auditors' Report 6-7
+Statutory Auditors' Report 3-4

 Financial Statements:

+Statements of Financial Position 5

+Statements of Income 6

+Notes to the Financial Statements 7-10

+Page reference ---------------- --

+Non-consolidated financial statements for the financial year ended 31 December 2014: (references are to the PDF page numbers)

+Statutory Auditors' Report 3-4

+Financial Statements:

-Statements of Financial Position 8
+Statements of Financial Position 5

-Non-consolidated financial statements for the financial year ended 31 December 2013: Page reference 9 Statements of Income.....
-Notes to the Financial Statements 10-14 Non-consolidated financial statements for Glencore (Schweiz) AG The table below sets out the relevant page references for the financial statements for and the notes to the financial statements of Glencore (Schweiz) AG for the fiscal years ended 31 December 2014 and 31 December 2013, as set out in the respective annual reports.
-Page reference (references are Non-consolidated financial statements for the financial year ended 31 December to the PDF page 2014: numbers) Statutory Auditors' Report 3-4 Financial Statements: Statements of Financial Position 5 Statements of Income.....
-6 Notes to the Financial Statements 7-9 Page reference (references are Non-consolidated financial statements for the financial year ended 31 December to the PDF page numbers) 2013: 6-7 Statutory Auditors' Report Financial Statements: Statements of Financial Position 8 Statements of Income.....
-9 Notes to the Financial Statements 10-12 Consolidated financial statements for Glencore The table below sets out the relevant page references for the financial statements for and the notes to the consolidated financial statements of Glencore for the fiscal years ended 31 December 2014 and 31 December 2013, as set out in the respective annual reports.
-Consolidated financial statements for the year ended 31 December 2014: Page reference Independent Auditors' Report 112-117 Financial Statements:
+Statements of Income 6

+Notes to the Financial Statements 7-9

+Consolidated financial statements for Glencore

+The table below sets out the relevant page references for the financial statements for and the notes to the consolidated financial statements of Glencore for the fiscal years ended 31 December 2015 and 31 December 2014, as set out in the respective annual reports.

+Consolidated financial statements for the year ended 31 December 2015: Page reference

+Independent Auditors' Report 102-109

+Financial Statements:

-Statements of Income.....
+Statements of (Loss)/Income 110-111

-Statements of Financial Position
+Statements of Financial Position 112

+Statement of Cash Flows 113-114

+Statement of Changes in Equity 115

+Notes to the Financial Statements 116-179

 Consolidated financial statements for the year ended 31 December 2014: Page reference

+Independent Auditors' Report 112-117

+Financial Statements:

+Statements of (Loss)/Income 118-119

+Statements of Financial Position 120

 Statement of Cash Flows 121-122

-Statement of Changes in Equity 123
+Statement of Changes of Equity 123

 Notes to the Financial Statements 124-189

-Consolidated financial statements for the year ended 31 December 2013: Page reference

-Independent Auditors' Report 117-121

-Financial Statements:

-Statements of Income 122-123

-Statements of Financial Position 124

-Statement of Cash Flows 125-126

-Statement of Changes of Equity 127

-Notes to the Financial Statements 128-199